Wominjeka

 RU OK?
 Day: 14 September

 Conversation can change a life.
-The RU OK? campaign aims to inspire and empower everyone to meaningfully connect with the people around them.
+The RU OK? campaign is designed to inspire and empower everyone to connect with those around them meaningfully.
 Information and resources

 World Alzheimer's Day: 21 September

 World Alzheimer’s Day is celebrated on September 21 each year.
 On this day, the world concentrates its efforts on creating awareness of Alzheimer’s disease.
+With over 50 million people worldwide living with dementia and millions more being diagnosed every year, it is crucial to improve public understanding and provide support for those affected.
 Watch the Keys Bags Names Wordfilm trailer.

 World Hospice and Palliative Care Day: 14 October